 The gastrulation is defined as the process in which three germ layers are formed: the ectoderm, mesoderm and endoderm.

 From the blastula -early developmental stage of the embryo- there is a series of cell migrations and cell fusions that will make up three well diferenciated layers.
 From these layers all the tissues of the baby-to-be are made.

 The gastrulation takes place during the third week of the embryo’s life and, since it is an early developmental stage, it is included in the first trimester of the pregnancy.

 Thanks to the process of gastrulation, the germ layers are formed, and each of them are intended for creating a different type of tissue; henceforth, all the tissues of the embryo will be created.

-- Mesoderm: it is the middle layer, but it’s created in the last place.
-It is the responsible for the tissues in the circulatory system, the excretorygm system, muscles, the bones and also the reproductive system.
+It is the middle layer, but it’s created in the last place.
+It is the responsible for the tissues in the circulatory system, the excretory system, muscles, the bones and also the reproductive system.

 It is the inner layer of the embryo and the second to be created.
 It is from the endoderm that the majority of the inner organs are created, such as the digestive system, the glands and the respiratory system.